Castilleja angustifolia: Description

-This Indian paintbrush is under half a meter in height and has bristly gray-green to purple-red herbage.
-It stands in a clump of erect stems, each topped with an inflorescence of somewhat tubular yellow green flowers.
+This paintbrush flower is a herbacous plant that grows stems that are usually 9 to 38 cm tall from a woody caudex atop a taproot.
+It usually has a clump of erect stems, each topped with an inflorescence of somewhat tubular yellow green flowers.
 The flowers are encased in bright red to orange-red bracts, sometimes tinted with purple, and usually fuzzy with a thin coat of white hairs.
 The upper leaves and bracts are divided into 3–5 segments, while the lower leaves are undivided, long, and narrow.

 The plant flowers from May to September.
 In areas such as Idaho, Montana and Wyoming, it is often associated with sagebrush.
 The brightly colored bracts are used to attach pollinators like hummingbirds and butterflies that would otherwise ignore the plant's small yellow green flowers.
 The centimeter-long capsule fruits contain honeycomb-patterned seeds.

-The species is similar to Castilleja linariaefolia.
+The species is similar to Castilleja linariifolia.